-Walker was almost culpable for QPR taking a 20th-minute lead when Austin turned his ill-advised backwards header goalwards, but Hugo Lloris responded with a superb reaction stop.
+Walker was almost culpable for the hosts taking a 20th-minute lead when Austin turned his ill-advised backwards header goalwards but Lloris responded with a superb reaction stop.

-QPR rued those missed chances as Kane headed in from Andros Townsend's floated free kick, capitalizing on disorganized home defending with Green coming out to leave himself stranded.
+QPR rued those missed chances as Kane headed in from Andros Townsend's floated free kick, capitalising on disorganised home defending and Green coming out to leave himself stranded.

 Isla had penalty claims rejected when he went down under a challenge from Lloris, who saved once more from Austin in first-half stoppage time after Green kept out Walker's deflected drive.

-Direct play up towards Zamora continued to prove fruitful for Rangers and the target man drew a sharp near-post save from Lloris in the 57th minute.
+Direct play up towards Zamora continued to prove fruitful for the Rs and the targetman drew a sharp near-post save from Lloris in the 57th minute.